 Consumers remain cautious about the use of data in advertising

-Recent data from an Integral Ad Science report shows consumers’ views on the use of their data vary widely.
+Recent data from an Integral Ad Science report shows consumers’ views on the use of their data widely varies.

 Further reading suggests it might be all down to context - over half of those interviewed were happy for this data to be shared in a ‘shopping environment’ and 2 in 5 OK with social networks to have access to, and use personal data.